Wilfried Kanon: ADO Den Haag

 Following the work permit issues at Corona Brașov, Kanon was released to sign a two-year contract with Eredivisie team ADO Den Haag.
 The issues also continued in the Netherlands and prevented him from playing during the first half of the season.
 On 25 January 2014, he made his debut for the club in the 3–2 home win over Feyenoord.

 In July 2015, Kanon was close to signing for Ligue 1 club Lille, which offered a €500,000 fee for his transfer.
-There, he would had been reunited with manager Hervé Renard, who coached him during Ivory Coast's conquest of the Africa Cup of Nations in 2015.
+There, he would have been reunited with manager Hervé Renard, who coached him during Ivory Coast's conquest of the Africa Cup of Nations in 2015.
 Medical examinations which revealed cardiac arrhythmia made the move fall through, and Kanon returned to The Hague to undergo heart surgery.

 During the 2016–17 season, he totalled 28 appearances and scored once.
 His only goal came on the last matchday of the season in a 4–1 win over Excelsior.